TheCrowned/Post-Pay-Counter/readme.txt

 == Frequently Asked Questions ==
 = You said I could pay per visit.
-How do I do that? = There's an [apt tutorial here](http://postpaycounter.com/pay-writers-per-visit-wordpress).
-However, note that Post Pay Counter does not keep track of visits, it can only keep it in mind when computing the payment.
-You either need to have a plugin who keeps track of visits, and put the post_meta name of the field in which it stores the visits (must be a number), or get the PRO version of Post Pay Counter and use your Google Analytics account to get visits data.
+How do I do that? = There's a [tutorial about that](http://postpaycounter.com/pay-writers-per-visit-wordpress).
+However, note that Post Pay Counter does not keep track of visits itself, and requires an external visits tracking system to be active.
+PPC supports a number of popular analytics services.

 = I installed the plugin but it does not show up in the menu.
 Also, if I go to the settings page, it says I am not authorized =
-That is probably due to a permissions manager plugin you have on your blog.
+That is probably due to a permissions manager plugin active on your site.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

 = Can I pay for BBPress contents? =
-It is indeed possible to pay for BBPress topics and replies with Post Pay Counter.
+Yes!
 In *Post Pay Counter > Options > Miscellanea > Allowed post types*, make sure you have *Topic* and *Reply* ticked, and those types of contents will be included in countings.

 You can have a look at the [apt tutorial](https://postpaycounter.com/how-to-pay-per-bbpress-topics-and-replies/) for more details.